 - Dilute modifier: The dilute modifier (DM) modifies the dilute colours from blue to taupe, lilac to caramel, cream to apricot

 - White spotting gene: This creates white areas on solid or tabby cats and can range from a few hairs to covering almost the entire coat.
 Therefore, if you ever see a cat who is a mix of a solid or tabby pattern, and white (no matter how large or small), the cat carries the white spotting gene.
 The gene(s) responsible for white spotting in the domestic cat has not yet been identified.
 Cats with large areas of white tend to have two copies of the white spotting gene.

 - Dominant white: This dominant gene masks out all other colours, no matter what colour genes are present.

-- Albino: A complete absence of pigmentation in the hair, skin and eyes due to a mutation on the gene encoding for tyrosinase.
-Tyrosine is necessary to make melanin, the major pigment in cats skin and hair; it gives us wonderful colours.
+- Albino: A complete absence of pigmentation in the hair, skin and eyes due to a mutation in the gene encoding for tyrosinase.
+Tyrosine is necessary to make melanin, the major pigment in the skin and hair; it gives us wonderful colours.

 - Partial albino: This unusual coat pattern is most commonly seen in the Siamese and other pointed cats have a defective form of tyrosine which does not function at normal body temperature.
 Genetically, a seal point Siamese is a black cat but due to the tyrosine defect, pigmentation can only appear on areas of the body that are cooler, such as the nose, ears, feet and tail.

 Types of genes

 Many genes can impact the coat colour and pattern a cat exhibits (phenotype), which may be dominant or recessive.